simrandulai/Micro_Apps/Customer & Account Intelligence Agent/README.md

 ### Process

 1. Input a company or account name
-2. Use a structured prompt in Claude/GPT to analyze the account
+2. Use a structured prompt in Claude to analyze the account
 3. Generate categorized insights (signals, risks, opportunities)
 4. Translate insights into clear, actionable recommendations
 5. Format output for easy decision-making